CodelightStudios/Android-Smart-Login/README.md

 - **PERMISSIONS** - ArrayList<String> - Needed if Facebook login is enabled(if not specified default permissions are taken) [Permissions](https://gist.github.com/kalyandechiraju/f51771548836680e7a96) for Facebook Login [Learn more](https://developers.facebook.com/docs/facebook-login/permissions/v2.5)

  *Google Login setup*
-- Just enable Google login by passing *true* to isGoogleLoginEnabled
+- Just enable Google login by passing *true* to **isGoogleLoginEnabled** method
-- But you need to configure your app in Google Developers Console and get the [Configuration File](https://developers.google.com/mobile/add?platform=android&cntapi=signin).
+- Before that, you need to configure your app in Google Developers Console and get the [Configuration File](https://developers.google.com/mobile/add?platform=android&cntapi=signin).
 Learn more about [Google sign in](https://developers.google.com/identity/sign-in/android/start)
 - Place the configuration file in the **app/** directory and that's it

 ##4.
 Get back the logged in User